-As a kid I remember being fascinated by the tale of Phileas Fogg and his companions as they attempted to circumnavigate the globe in the classic Jules Verne novel ‘Around the World in Eighty Days’.
-The mystery and adventure, the people they met and the fascinating cultures they experienced… I think it may have had a big part to play in my adult wanderlust.
+As a kid I remember being fascinated by the tale of Phileas Fogg as he and his companions attempted to circumnavigate the globe in the Jules Verne classic ‘Around the World in Eighty Days’.
+The mystery and adventure; the people they met and the cultures they experienced.
+I think it may have had a big part to play in my adult wanderlust.

-While their particular journey is a little out of my league, and I don’t have 80 days of annual leave that I can use in one go, the idea of seeing as much of the world as I can still drives me.
+While the scale of their particular journey is out of my league, and I don’t have 80 days of leave , the idea of seeing as much of the world as I can still drives me.
 With that in mind, I’ve been looking at other alternatives for adventure – and rail travel could be the one.

 Across the ditch in New Zealand, the Northern Explorer will take passengers through the heart of the country’s North Island where green farmlands, quaint towns and rugged coasts meet snow-blanketed fields, ancient lava flows and dense beech forests.
-Starting at AU$185 per person, this breathtaking experience takes 10:30hrs – but the memories will last a lifetime.
+This breathtaking experience takes 10:30hrs – but the memories will last a lifetime.

-Further across the South Pacific Ocean in South America, the Vistadome, which journeys between Cusco and Machu Picchu, is a must do for anyone looking to connect with Peru to fully appreciate the country’s impressive landscape along with then Andean culture, food, music and dance.
-Only a short 1:30hr rail journey, the experience starts at AU$125 per person.
+Further across the South Pacific Ocean in South America, the Vistadome, which journeys between Cusco and Machu Picchu, is a must do for anyone looking to connect with Peru.
+It’s a short 1:30hr journey, but the views from its panoramic windows are worth it.

 Then in China, the Beijing to Hong Kong train will take passengers through China’s scenic and rugged interior, via a number of provinces, villages and cities.
 Passengers will also experience the stark contrasts between provinces in terms of food, culture and the dialects spoken.
 The overnight service in Standard Class starts at AU$191 per person.